 Other Rules and Regulations.
 This policy shall not apply where superseded by other rules or regulations of the Chapter, provisions of California law, or parent policies of the American Planning Association.

 Review and Approval.
-This policy was reviewed and approved by the Board of Directors of the California Chapter, American Planning Association, at a meeting and teleconference conducted March 18, 2016.
+This policy was reviewed and approved by the Board of Directors of the California Chapter, American Planning Association, at a meeting and teleconference conducted [date].

-F:\Administration\Steve P\SP - Community Service and Professional Orgs\APACA -

-HISTORIAN - Archives and Records Retention Policy - 1-15.docx